lucaszbianchi/data-analysis-projects/Find-a-place/README.md

 - model.ipynb: This notebook contains data preprocessing and exploratory data analysis (EDA), as well as the creation of predictive models to forecast apartment prices.

 ## Approach:
-The main idea behind the project is to develop a robust predictive model that can identify apartments with pricing below expectations.
-By leveraging this model, users can explore potential opportunities for rental properties.
+The main idea of ​​the project is to develop a robust predictive model that can identify apartments with lower-than-expected prices.
+Using the model allows you to explore potential opportunities for purchasing properties.